-Harry is currently Director of Communications for ICAEW where he is responsible for helping the accounting profession engage with its many stakeholders.
-He has over 15 years corporate affairs experience gained both within consultancies and in-house.
+Harry is currently Director of Brand and Corporate Reputation at the ACCA, a global professional accounting body where he is responsible for helping the accounting profession engage with its many stakeholders.
+He has over 20 years corporate affairs experience gained both within consultancies and in-house.

-"In April I ran the Paris marathon for TBIF.
-Homelessness makes us feel uncomfortable.
-A visible reminder of the misery and distress suffered by those who, for whatever reason, find themselves in a dark place.
+"I've ran the Paris marathon for The Big Issue Foundation for a couple of years now.
 Running 26 miles is easy in comparison to having to sleep rough each night.
-We need to tackle it – that is what TBIF is trying to do and that is why I was proud to run on their behalf."
+We need to tackle homelessness – that is what The Big Issue Foundation is trying to do and that is why I was proud to run on their behalf."

 Alison J Newman

 Alison is a chartered accountant with over 20 years of experience working in senior finance and audit roles within industry.
 Most recently she has worked as a finance director for British Airways supporting major investment programmes and controlling costs.
 Her previous roles have included Head of Internal Audit.

 "I met Stephen (CEO TBIF) and his team a few years ago and was seriously impressed and inspired by the great work they do with the magazine vendors.
 Recognising that homelessness is the symptom not the cause is the first step to helping these vulnerable individuals take a step towards a better life.
 I’m honoured to be a part of such an important and thriving organisation.”

 Gisele comes from a background of BBC, CNN, CNBC and advertising and branded content agencies.
 She has recently started her own agency - 'G' which creates high-end commercials and branded content.

 She got involved with the Big Issue Foundation during her 5 years at CNN where she created all of our 'Real Lives, Real Achievements' films about award winning vendors, pro bono.
 She has travelled extensively throughout the world filming commercials, branded content and factual documentary stories.